DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/best-practice/use-otherlinux-create-custer.md

 ## Prerequisites

-- DCE 5.0 Full Mode has been deployed following the documentation: [Offline Installation of DCE 5.0 Commercial Edition](../../install/commercial/start-install.md).
+- DCE 5.0 Full Mode has been deployed following the documentation: [Offline Installation of DCE 5.0 Enterprise](../../install/commercial/start-install.md).
 - At least one node with the same architecture and version that can connect to the internet.

 ## Procedure